Zhangshibf/SemEval2023Task1_Visual_Word_Sense_Disambiguation/README.md

 python
 ```

-## Generate Zero-shot prediction on the Italian test set
+## Generate Zero-shot prediction on the Italian test set Using CLIP

 ```